-- Theft, attempted theft, vandalism/damage or defacing of school property or the property of another student, faculty or staff member. - Interference with the normal operations of the school (i.e., disruption of teaching and administrative functions, disciplinary procedures, pedestrian or vehicular traffic or other school activities). - Use of cell phones or other electronic devices during scheduled classroom times. - Unauthorized entry into, or use of, school facilities - · Forgery, falsification, alteration or misuse of school documents, records or identification. - Dishonesty, including but not limited to cheating, plagiarism, or knowingly supplying false information or deceiving the school and/or its officials. - Disorderly, lewd, indecent or obscene conduct.
-This would include but is not limited to any type of clothing or materials worn or brought onto the premises by any student or guest deemed to be lewd, indecent or obscene as determined by school officials. - Violation of school safety regulations, including but not limited to setting fires, tampering with fire safety and/or fire equipment, failure to exit during fire drill, turning in false fire alarms, and bomb threats. - Use, sale, possession or distribution of illegal or controlled substances, drugs or drug paraphernalia, or alcohol on school property or at any function sponsored or supervised by the school.
-Being under the influence of illegal substances, controlled substances, or alcohol on school property or at any school function is also prohibited. - Possession or use of firearms, explosives, dangerous chemicals or other weapons on school property or at school-sponsored functions. - Tobacco possession and/or use on the YCST campus. - Failure to comply with direction of school officials, faculty or staff who are acting in the performance of their duties. - Failure to identify oneself or display ID card when on school property or at school-sponsored or supervised functions, upon request of school official acting in the performance of his/her duties. - · Violation of federal, state or local laws and school rules and regulations on school property or at school sanctioned or school sponsored functions. - Any act considered inappropriate or as an example of misconduct that adversely affects the interests of YCST and/or its reputation. - Any violation of the institutions policies on the responsible use of technology. - Harassment based on sex, race, color, national origin, religion, sexual orientation, age, disability or any other criteria protected by state, federal or local law.
+- Interference with the normal operations of the school (i.e., disruption of teaching and administrative functions, disciplinary procedures, pedestrian or vehicular traffic or other school activities). - Unauthorized entry into, or use of, school facilities - Forgery, falsification, alteration or misuse of school documents, records or identification. - Dishonesty, including but not limited to cheating, plagiarism, or knowingly supplying false information or deceiving the school and/or its officials. - Disorderly, lewd, indecent or obscene conduct.
+This would include but is not limited to any type of clothing or materials worn or brought onto the premises by any student or guest deemed to be lewd, indecent or obscene as determined by school officials. - Use of rude or profane conversation and language. - Demonstrating behaviors that are distracting or intimidating of others such as talking during lecture, bullying, aggressive behaviors, unwarranted comments, or addressing peers, faculty, or staff with disrespect. - Violation of school safety regulations, including but not limited to setting fires, tampering with fire safety and/or fire equipment, failure to exit during fire drill, turning in false fire alarms, and bomb threats. - Use, sale, possession or distribution of illegal or controlled substances, drugs or drug paraphernalia, or alcohol on school property or at any function sponsored or supervised by the school.
+Being under the influence of illegal substances, controlled substances, or alcohol on school property or at any school function is also prohibited. - Possession or use of firearms, explosives, dangerous chemicals or other weapons on school property or at school-sponsored functions. - Tobacco possession and/or use on the YCST campus. - Failure to comply with direction of school officials, faculty or staff who are acting in the performance of their duties. - Failure to identify oneself or display ID card when on school property or at school-sponsored or supervised functions, upon request of school official acting in the performance of his/her duties. - Violation of federal, state or local laws and school rules and regulations on school property or at school sanctioned or school sponsored functions. - Any act considered inappropriate or as an example of misconduct that adversely affects the interests of YCST and/or its reputation. - Any violation of the institutions policies on the responsible use of technology. - Any form of unwanted sexual attention or unwanted sexual contact. - Harassment based on sex, race, color, national origin, religion, sexual orientation, age, disability or any other criteria protected by state, federal or local law. - Harassment by any means of any individual, including coercion and personal abuse includes but is not limited to written or verbal acts or uses of technology, which have the effect of harassing or intimidating an individual.